samsquire/platform-up/README.md

 # Installation - installs vagrant-lxc and vagrant-hostmanager - after this command, platform-up will be on your PATH after you log out and log back in
 ./platform-up install

-# In your sourcecode directory where your Ansible or CM code is, create a vagrant box based off the LXC container
+# In your sourcecode directory where your Ansible or CM code is, create our vagrant hosts based off the LXC container we created above
 vagrant init bionic
 ```